ictwinfield/PyOpenGL/video_notes.md

 1. (Line 61) Generate the buffers, we are only creating one.
 2. (Line 63) Bind the VBO to the type of buffer it is to be.
 3. (Line 65) Load the data into the buffer.
+   * Buffer type
+   * Total size of data
+   * The numpy modified data
+   * How the buffer changes
 ### Lines 67-69
 1. Get the position location from the shader, we basically give its variable name.
 2. We then say this is a vertex array.